linode/docs/docs/guides/development/javascript/using-socket-io/index.md

     </html>
     ```

 1. Create a `main.js` file in the `socket-example/public` directory, and give it the contents below.
-Here is where the Socket.IO client comes in.
+This is where the Socket.IO client is defined.
 Follow along with the comments in the code to see what each part is doing.

     ```file {title="socket-example/public/main.js" lang="js"}
     // Create a socket from the Socket.IO module